Cole Turner (American football)

-Nicolas "Cole" Turner (born March 16, 2000) is an American football tight end for the Washington Commanders of the National Football League (NFL).
-He played college football at Nevada as a wide receiver before switching to tight end as a senior and was selected by the Commanders in the fifth round of the 2022 NFL Draft.
+Nicolas "Cole" Turner (born March 16, 2000) is an American professional football tight end.
+He played college football for the Nevada Wolf Pack as a wide receiver before switching to tight end his senior season.
+Turner was selected by the Washington Commanders in the fifth round of the 2022 NFL draft.

-High school and college
+Early life

 Turner was born on March 16, 2000, in Clackamas, Oregon.
 He attended Clackamas High School, where he was a two-sport athlete in football and basketball.
 He helped lead his football team to three consecutive conference titles and a state championship in 2017.
 He led the state of Oregon in receiving as a senior in 2017 with 76 receptions for 1,325 yards and 20 touchdowns, earning him all-state honors.

+College career

 Turner enrolled at the University of Nevada, Reno in 2018 and appeared in 12 games as a freshman for the Nevada Wolf Pack football team as a wide receiver.
-He transitioned to tight end as a sophomore in 2020, where he was given first-team All-Mountain West honors after recording nine touchdown catches and finishing second on the team in catches (49) and receiving yards (605) behind Romeo Doubs.
+He transitioned to tight end as a sophomore in 2020, where he was given first-team All-Mountain West Conference honors after recording nine touchdown catches and finishing second on the team in catches (49) and receiving yards (605) behind Romeo Doubs.
 As a senior in 2021, he was named to the All-Mountain West second-team after making 10 touchdown catches, which was tied for second in the nation among tight ends behind Georgia's Brock Bowers.
 He played in the 2022 Senior Bowl.

 Professional career

-Turner was drafted by the Washington Commanders in the fifth round (149th overall) of the 2021 NFL Draft and signed his four-year rookie contract on May 6, 2022.
+Turner was drafted by the Washington Commanders in the fifth round (149th overall) of the 2022 NFL draft and signed his four-year rookie contract on May 6, 2022.
+He was waived by the team on August 27, 2024, and joined their practice squad the following day.
+On January 28, 2025, Turner signed a reserve/future contract with the Commanders.
+He was released on August 26, 2025.

 Personal life

 Turner's given name is Nicolas but has preferred going by Cole since childhood.
+His father Kelly Turner played tight end for Purdue from 1987 to 1990.